naja628/qwerasdf/manual.md

 Notes:
 * Some command ([import](#import)) will put things on top of the stash.
 * The stash is especially convenient if you want to copy something that cannot be the current selection for some reason (Otherwise the transforms would work).
 For example what you want to grab comes from another file or the undo history.
+* The weaves' color depend on the **current** palette and not the one in use at copy time.

 # Configuration
 ### rc file